UCOL (Universal College of Learning)

 The UCOL Whanganui Campus development was the second project undertaken by Lockwood Naylor Ltd, a joint venture company between McMillan & Lockwood and Naylor Love, in association with our Wellington division.
 Naylor Love provided the senior project management and extensive contractor input to the design process, with work starting on site in November 2006 with just the foundation drawings complete.

-The project was the redevelopment of a city block in central Wanganui, including a new teaching block, refurbishment of existing buildings, and the structural strengthening and upgrade of a four-storey building built in the 1920’s
+The project was the redevelopment of a city block in central Whanganui, including a new teaching block, refurbishment of existing buildings, and the structural strengthening and upgrade of a four-storey building built in the 1920’s.

 The new three-storey teaching block included a maze of rooms, atriums, corridors, suspended bridges and open courtyards, using a number of materials – the exterior alone had precast panels, zinc cladding, bricks, corrugated iron, curtain walling, and aluminium perforated sheeting.